Second Battle of Athenry

 The Second Battle of Athenry (/æθənˈraɪ/ ath-ən-REYE) took place at Athenry (Áth na Ríogh) in Ireland on 10 August 1316 during the Bruce campaign in Ireland.

 Overview

 The collective number of both armies are unknown, and can only be estimated.
 Martyn believes the royal army to have been as much as or more than a thousand, while that of Athenry was probably several hundred less.
 The list of deceased participants on the Irish side alone indicates that exceptionally high numbers were involved.

 Outcome

-Unlike the First Battle of Athenry in 1249, no account is given of the battle itself in any surviving account.
+Unlike the First Battle of Athenry in 1249, no surviving account gives the date of the battle itself.
 Even the site of the battle itself is uncertain.